frequency-chain/docs/STYLEGUIDE.md

 ## Announcement Type
 Uppercase A and T

+## Annual Rewards Rate
+Uppercase A, R and R

+## Apache Parquet
+Official

 ## Avro Type
 Uppercase A and T

+## batch
+All lowercase

-## Batch
+## blockchain
-Uppercase B
+As a general term, lowercase b

-## Batch Publication
+## Boosting Ratio
-Uppercase B and P
+Uppercase B and R

 ## Capacity
 Uppercase C

+## Capacity Allocation
+Uppercase C and A

+## Capacity Economic System
+Uppercase C, E and S (is this a thing?)

 ## Capacity Epoch
 Uppercase C and E

+## Capacity Staking
+Uppercase C and S

-## Capacity Staking Model (the)
+## Capacity Staking Model
 Uppercase C, S and M

+## Capacity Staking Program
+Uppercase C, S and P

+## Capacity Staking Ratio
+Uppercase C, S and R

 ## Capacity Token Rewards
-Uppercase C, T and R
+DO NOT USE

 ## Code of Conduct
+Uppercase C, lowercase o, Uppercase C

+## coinless user
+All lowercase

+## Collator
+Uppercase C

+## Collator incentives
+Do not use

+## Collator Nodes
-Uppercase C and C
+Uppercase C and N

 ## Collator Rewards
 Uppercase C and R

-## Collator
-Uppercase C

 ## community
 All lowercase

+## content hash
+All lowercase

-## Content IDentifier
+## Content Identifier (CID)
-Uppercase C, I, and D
+Official

+## contribution guidelines
+All lowercase

-## Contribution Guidelines
+## Control Key
-Uppercase C and G
+Uppercase C and K

-## Cost Per Message
-Uppercase C,P and M
+## cost per message
+All lowercase

+## cost per transaction
+All lowercase

-## Cost Per Transaction
+## dapp
-Uppercase C,P and T
+All lowercase (per AP style and Etherium.org)

-## Data Transaction Model (the)
+## Data Transaction Model
 Uppercase D, T and M

+## DeFi
+Uppercase D and F single word (per AP style)

+## delegate
+Used as a verb ONLY i.e. an MSA delegates to a Provider.
+Not as a noun.

 ## delegation
 Lowercase d

-## Delegation Model (the)
+## Delegation Model
 Uppercase D and M

-## delegate
-Used as a verb ONLY i.e. an MSA delegates to a Provider, not as a noun

 ## development community
 All lowercase

+## DSNP public social graph
+All lowercase after acronym

-## End User
+## end user
 Uppercase E and U

+## Epoch
+Always Capacity Epoch or Reward Epoch

 ## Exclamation Marks
 Should be avoided

+## existential deposit
+All lowercase

+## extrinsics
+Lowercase e

 ## Field Names
-Use Camel Caps i.e. announcementType, contentHash
+In Frequency use Camel Caps i.e. contentHash

 ## Frequency
-Uppercase F, avoid preceding with the word "the"
+Uppercase F

-## Frequency application
+## Frequency Application
-Uppercase F and lowercase a
+Uppercase F and A

+## Frequency Collator Nodes
+Uppercase F, C and N

 ## Frequency Council
 Uppercase F and C